-Some of the axes of the action plan towards gender equality guided by the Women’s Empowerment Principles were:
+Some axes of the action plan toward gender equality guided by the Women’s Empowerment Principles were:

-* Communication free of stereotypes.
-Win & Winnow developed a communication plan that contemplates the representation of different axes of diversity — such as gender, age, racial or ethnic origin, sexual orientation, health — as well as educational content on the Women’s Empowerment Principles.
+Win & Winnow developed a communication plan that contemplates the representation of different axes of diversity — such as gender, age, racial or ethnic origin, sexual orientation, and health — as well as educational content on the Women’s Empowerment Principles.

-* Inclusive workplace.
 The campaign “What does an inclusive workplace mean to you?” seeks to highlight the actions implemented by Win & Winnow to be an inclusive and diverse workplace, arising from the Declaration on Commitment to Gender Equality, Diversity Integration, and Women Empowerment.
-This includes career development, remote work opportunities, work-life balance, promotion of diversity and inclusion, positive impact on society and the planet.
+This includes career development, remote work opportunities, work-life balance, promotion of diversity and inclusion, and positive impact on society and the planet.

-* Support for caregivers.
 We implemented Maternity/Paternity soft landing Leave, with a part-time return for the first year.
-The licenses are extended to non-pregnant persons, secondary caregivers, single-parent families, adoptive parents, and also to grant more days for existing leave.
+The licenses are extended to non-pregnant persons, secondary caregivers, single-parent families, and adoptive parents, and also to grant more days for existing leave.